donbowman/homeassistant-reconcile/README.md

 You probably want to add:

       default_view:
+        name: main
-        view: no
+        view: yes
           entities:
+           [short list of entities you want on main]

-to your group.yaml, this will delete the default view
+to your group.yaml, this will override the default view entity list

 When you run it, you will see 3 lines:
     $ python3 ./reconcile.py